datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-url.rst

    * - ``oauth2``
      - Dict<String,String>
-     - A optional set of properties that specifies support for automatic fetching of JWT access tokens from a oauth2 enabled provider.
+     - An optional set of properties that specifies support for automatic fetching of JWT access tokens from a oauth2 enabled provider.
 The grant types supported are "client credentials" and "refresh token".
 For the "client credentials" grant type you need to supply a ``client_id`` and ``client_secret`` from your oauth2 provider.
 You must also specify a ``token_url`` URL to a service which generates JWT access tokens.
 For the "refresh token"